NLKNguyen/papercolor-theme/README.md

   \   }
   \ }
 ```
+**Note**:
++ This variable must be placed anywhere **before** `color PaperColor` command.
-**Note**: if the same option is provided in both a theme and a theme's variant, the value in the theme's variant options will take precedence.
++ if the same option is provided in both a theme and a theme's variant, the value in the theme's variant options will take precedence.

 #### Currently available theme options